 RCM EMC compliance when adding Bluetooth CE/RCM module in your product

-Similar to CE compliance the wireless radio performance testing is essentially based upon EN 300 328.
+Like CE compliance the wireless radio performance testing can be based upon EN 300 328.
 But also the use of FCC rules and testing may apply.
 The accepted standard in Australia is AS/NZS 4268.
 AS/NZS 4268 incorporates methods from the European Normative (EN) relevant standard.
 And now also the FCC rules.
 Depending upon the transmitter or receiver frequency, usage, modulation and transmitter power.
-Typically for Bluetooth, a valid report to the correct AS/NZS 4268 accepted listed dated version of EN 300 328 is accepted.
-Currently AS/NZS 4268: 2012 lists ETSI EN 300 328: v1.7.1 as the dated reference.
-However ETSI EN 300 328: v1.7.1 is now superseded and the standard has been revised a few times subsequently, i.e. v1.8.1, v1.9.1 and v2.1.1 etc. The Radiocommunications (Low Interference Potential Devices) Class Licence 2015 or “LIPD” as short, now lists a non-dated reference of ETSI EN 300 328.
-This allows the latest current version of ETSI 300 328 to be used to show compliance against the LIPD.
+For Bluetooth, a valid report to the correct AS/NZS 4268 accepted listed dated version of EN 300 328 is accepted.
+Currently AS/NZS 4268: 2012 lists ETSI EN 300 328: with an un-dated reference.
+Like the un-dated FCC rules also listed in AS/NZS 4268.
+The Radiocommunications (Low Interference Potential Devices) Class Licence 2015.
+Or “LIPD” as short, also lists a non-dated reference of ETSI EN 300 328.
+This allows the application os the latest current version of ETSI 300 328 to show compliance against the LIPD.
 In row 55 of the LIPD i.e. Frequency hopping transmitters in the frequency range of 2400MHz to 2483.5MHz with a maximum EiRP of 500mW.
-Compliance can be achieved through a non-dated (current) version of ETSI EN 300 328 or a minimum of 15 hopping frequencies.
+Compliance can be through a non-dated (current) version of ETSI EN 300 328 or a minimum of 15 hopping frequencies.
 This implies that the minimum 15 hopping frequencies are no longer required if you comply with the (current) version ETSI EN 300 328.
-The ACMA is aware of the need to update AS/NZS 4268 with a revised dated or non-dated version of the standard and the Standards Australia committee RC-006 are working towards this.
-We believe the ACMA has now allowed suppliers to show compliance with the current version of the standard.
-The Australian Communications and Media Authority (ACMA) explanatory statement has further information about the changes.

 AS/NZS 4268: 2017 UPDATE